XinYaanZyoy/COMPHY_Naxxatra/README.md

-Type in terminal: $ `jupyter notebook ./nbs --port=1969` to run the notebook.
+Type in terminal: $ `bash run.sh && bash nb.sh` to run the notebook.